japhletnwamu/MEAI-for-Dotnet-Developers/README.md

-# Integrating AI into .NET with Microsoft.Extensions.AI
+# Integrating AI into your .NET application with Microsoft.Extensions.AI

 Artificial Intelligence (AI) is transforming the way we build applications.
 With the introduction of `Microsoft.Extensions.AI`, integrating AI services into .NET applications has never been easier.
 In this blog, we'll explore Microsoft.Extensions.AI, why .NET developers should try it out, and how to get started using it to build a simple text generation application.